vinceramcesoliveros/paymaya_flutter/README.md

 ### BLOCKERS

-my plan for this package was to make it accessible to all platforms.
+The plan for this package was to make it accessible to all platforms.
 But since PayMaya heavily relies on WebViews, The only possible way for this is to use WebView related packages such as webview_flutter, web_browser or Platform Channels.